 Bio Dr. Maheen Mausoof Adamson is the senior scientific research director for Defense and Veterans Brain Injury Center (DVBIC) at the VA Palo Alto Health Care System.
 She is also the clinical associate professor of Neurosurgery and Psychiatry and Behavioral Sciences at Stanford School of Medicine and Senior Scientist at Department of Rehabilitation at VA Palo Alto.
-Adamson completed her undergraduate degrees in neurobiology and women studies at University of California, Irvine.
-She completed her Ph.D. in neuroscience from the University of Southern California and a postdoctoral fellowship in psychiatry and behavioral sciences at Stanford School of Medicine.
+Adamson completed her undergraduate degrees in neurobiology and women studies at the University of California, Irvine.
+She completed her Ph.D. in neuroscience from the University of Southern California and a postdoctoral fellowship in Psychiatry and Behavioral Sciences at Stanford School of Medicine.

-Dr. Adamson has authored numerous peer-reviewed publications on cognitive and neural basis of Alzheimer’s disease and on a wide range of topics in TBI.
-She has received recognition in national and international settings and is a frequent presenter at national and international conferences.
-She is also intricately involved in mentoring research and clinical fellows in the psychiatry and neurosurgery departments at Stanford.
-Her long-term goal is to integrate advanced treatment and diagnostics tailored to each patient's needs into standard-of-care provided to veterans and military personnel to improve their daily function and reintegration into society and long-term rehabilitation after brain injury.
+Dr. Adamson has authored numerous peer-reviewed publications on the cognitive and neural basis of Alzheimer’s disease and on a wide range of topics in TBI.
+She has received recognition in national and international settings.
+She is also intricately involved in mentoring research postdoctoral fellows and clinical residents in Physical Medicine & Rehabilitation, Psychiatry and Neurosurgery departments at Stanford Medical School.
+Her goal is to incorporate advanced treatment and diagnostics tailored to each patient's needs into standard-of-care to improve their daily function, reintegration into society and long-term rehabilitation after brain injury.

 John R. Adler, MD